apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Inverted Index Configuration

-     By default inverted index is enabled, it might help to improve compression ratio and query speed, especially for low cardinality columns which are in reward position.
+     By default inverted index is disabled as store size will be reduced, it can be enabled by using a table property.
+It might help to improve compression ratio and query speed, especially for low cardinality columns which are in reward position.
      Suggested use cases : For high cardinality columns, you can disable the inverted index for improving the data loading performance.

      ```
-     TBLPROPERTIES ('NO_INVERTED_INDEX'='column1, column3')
+     TBLPROPERTIES ('NO_INVERTED_INDEX'='column1', 'INVERTED_INDEX'='column2, column3')
      ```

    - ##### Sort Columns Configuration